Independent policy advice in economic growth, business development and job creation

 - White, S. & J. Chacaltana (2002) Enabling small enterprise development through a better business environment; Donor experiences in supporting reforms in the business environment, Donor Committee for Enterprise Development

 Australian Credited Economic Developer (ACEcD) and Member of Economic Development Australia.

-Visiting Fellow: Sir Walter Murdoch School of Public Policy and International Affairs, Murdoch University, Australia
+Visiting Fellow: Sir Walter Murdoch School of Public Policy and International Affairs, Murdoch University, Western Australia (2016-present)

-Board Member: Harakat – the Afghanistan Investment Climate Facility (2011-2017): Harakat is a US$50 million facility supporting the reform of the investment climate and business environment in Afghanistan.
+Board Member: Harakat – the Afghanistan Investment Climate Facility (2011-2017): a US$50 million facility supporting the reform of the investment climate and business environment in Afghanistan.

 Donor Committee for Enterprise Development (2002-present): The Donor Committee for Enterprise Development (DCED) is an international membership organisation made up of international development agencies, which includes World Bank and United Nations agencies, as well as the governments of Australia, Canada, Denmark, Germany, Netherlands and the UK, among others.
 Simon provides technical advice and support on various knowledge management projects that improve the practices of these agencies in their support of business environment reforms in developing countries.

 - Afghanistan Investment Climate Programme (Harakat)